 What time is the 1000 Guineas?

-The 2000 Guineas is the first classic of the season.
-It is the feature race of the Guineas Festival at Newmarket.
-This year it falls on Sunday May 1st, 2021 and the official starting time is 3:40pm.
+The 1000 Guineas is the first classic of the season.
+It is one of the feature races of the Guineas Festival at Newmarket.
+This year it falls on Sunday May 1st, 2022 and the official starting time is 3:40pm.

 The 2000 Guineas, which is for colts and fillies aged three, is run the day before.